TwisterMc/weather/README.md

-# Getting Started with Create React App
+# Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a learning project utilizing GitHub Copilot Agent and Open-metro's weather API.

+## Other Standard React Stuff Below

 ## Available Scripts